How to Get Fidelity Bonded

 Almost all businesses should have some Crime Coverage or Fidelity Bonds in place.
 Common businesses needing these bonds include Janitorial Services, Non-profit organizations, retail, restaurants, accountants, attorneys, money transmitters, gas stations, home care and residential contractors.
 However, many other businesses should consider this coverage as well.
 Anyone with access to cash, payments or record keeping is particularly high risk for an employee dishonesty claim.

 As employee theft and dishonesty losses continue to increase, Fidelity Bonds are becoming more necessary for all businesses.
 Fidelity Bonds are not surety bonds, but they are valuable insurance coverage that should be a part of every company’s risk management.
+Individuals and companies can learn more about surety bonds, including frequently asked questions, by visiting our Guide.
+Contact Axcess Surety today for help with Fidelity Bonds or any other type of surety needs.

 Frequently Asked Questions